MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

 Figure~\ref{fig:architecture} provides a schematic overview of the architecture.
 Bidirectional cross-modal attention between the GCN and Transformer branches enables each modality to attend to the other, and a learned sigmoid gate fuses the cross-attended representations.
 The SchNet embedding is incorporated through a separate geometry gate that can suppress the 3D contribution when conformer data is unavailable or unreliable.
-The outputs of the two auxiliary encoders (experimental conditions and molecular descriptors) are then concatenated with the fused structural embedding and projected to yield the final 512-dimensional unified embedding $\mathbf{u}$, which serves as the shared molecular representation from which all nine property-specific prediction heads operate, each embedding the appropriate thermophysical equation as a domain-informed inductive bias neuron.
-An uncertainty-weighted multi-task loss automatically balances the nine prediction objectives during training.
+The outputs of the two auxiliary encoders (experimental conditions and molecular descriptors) are then concatenated with the fused structural embedding and projected to yield the final 512-dimensional unified embedding $\mathbf{u}$, which serves as the shared molecular representation from which all nine property-specific \textit{tournament heads} operate.
+Each tournament comprises four candidate inductive biases (Section~\ref{sec:prediction_heads}): a primary thermophysical equation, a Joback group-contribution head, an RDKit fragment-count head, and an alternative thermodynamically-informed or direct feed-forward head; the winning head per property is selected on the validation set.
+An uncertainty-weighted multi-task loss automatically balances the nine prediction objectives during training, and two cross-property physical coupling terms (Section~\ref{sec:coupling}) enforce thermodynamic consistency between flash point and vapor pressure, and between boiling point and vapor pressure.